aemuser/roman-conversion-master/README.md

 monitoring, logging, etc.).
 Add tooling to build a runnable Docker container for your service if you are familiar with Docker.

+# Design Considerations

+In terms of performance, if we do want to consider cache - the consideration is two folds

+1) Since the input values are rage bound - should we may have a cache of the entire valid input integers vs
+2) Maintain a cache of the input values that we have processed - i.e. cache is request based

+Went with #2.

 # springboot-sample-app